jthistle/rustfuck/README.md

   -s,--cell-size CELL_SIZE
                         Size of each cell in bits.
 Accepted values: 1, 2, 4, 8,
                         16, 32.
 Default 8.
+  -t,--tape-size TAPE_SIZE
+                        Size of the data tape.
+Default 30000.
 ```

 ## Design